If you don’t have some of the things on this list then don’t panic. We do have some spares at the hut. Just let us know in advance.

 Preferably not in bright colours!

-- Waterproof over- trousers
+- Waterproof (NOT water-resistant) over- trousers – For downpours.

 - 2 hats – a woolly hat for when it turns cold and a peaked cap to keep the sun off your head when it’s sunny.